-Since our inception through December 31, 2022, we have funded our operations principally from public offerings of our Ordinary Shares on the TASE and Nasdaq Capital Market, from the private issuance of Ordinary Shares, options, convertible securities, loans, revenues from sale of products and grants received from the IIA.
-As of December 31, 2022, we had \$23.7 million in cash and cash equivalents.
+Since our inception through December 31, 2024, we have funded our operations principally from public offerings and private placements of our securities, loans, revenues from sale of products and distribution agreements, and grants received from the IIA.
+As of December 31, 2024, we had \$7.6 million in cash and cash equivalents, including short-term deposits.

-Our primary recurring use of cash is payment of our operating costs, which consist primarily of employee-related expenses, such as compensation and benefits, as well as to our suppliers and subcontractors for components and services provided for our products and research and development, general operating expenses for travel, marketing, facilities and overhead costs, general and administrative and capital expenditures.
+Our primary recurring use of cash is payment of our operating costs, which consist primarily of employee-related expenses, such as compensation and benefits, as well as to our suppliers and subcontractors for components and services provided for our products and research and development, general operating expenses for sales and marketing, facilities and overhead costs, general and administrative and capital expenditures.